Sureshpatil4348/Fxlabs.ai_Back_end/README.md

 - **Features**: Legacy client support

 #### Market Data WebSocket v2 (`/market-v2`)
 - Use `/market-v2` for new clients.
-It exposes the same tick and OHLC payloads, and advertises capabilities via `supported_data_types` in the greeting.
+It exposes tick and OHLC payloads, and advertises capabilities via `supported_data_types` in the greeting.
-- Current capabilities: `supported_data_types = ["ticks","ohlc","indicators","market_summary"]`.
+- Current capabilities: `supported_data_types = ["ticks","ohlc","indicators"]`.
-- Broadcast-All mode: v2 pushes ticks, OHLC boundary updates, indicators (closed‑bar), and market summaries for a baseline set of symbols/timeframes to all connected clients without explicit subscriptions.
+- Broadcast-All mode: v2 pushes ticks, OHLC boundary updates, and indicators (closed‑bar) for a baseline set of symbols/timeframes to all connected clients without explicit subscriptions.
   - Baseline symbols: `RSI_SUPPORTED_SYMBOLS` from `app/constants.py` (broker‑suffixed)
   - Baseline timeframes: M1, M5, M15, M30, H1, H4, D1
 - Subscribe remains optional and is primarily used to receive `initial_ohlc` / `initial_indicators` snapshots on demand.